-Holdings, Inc. (present post)

-June 2023 Outside Director, Ajinomoto Co., Inc. (present post)
+Outside Director, Bridgestone Corporation (present post) Outside Director, Sompo Holdings, Inc. (present post) Outside Director, Ajinomoto Co., Inc. (present post)

-Reasons for nomination as a candidate for Outside Director, and summary of expected role:
+• Reasons for nomination as a candidate for Outside Director, and summary of expected role:

 Mr. Scott Trevor Davis is a professor in the Department of Global Business, College of Business, Rikkyo University.
 He has a high level of academic knowledge regarding the theory and practice of social value creation through management strategies, as well as extensive insight into CSR and sustainability.
 In addition, as an outside director in other companies, he has been involved in making important management decisions and supervising business execution.
 From April 2021 to March 2023, Mr. Davis served as the Chair of our Sustainability Advisory Council where he led appropriate reporting to the Board of Directors on Materiality (important issues for solving social issues and achieving sustainable development).
-In June 2023 Mr. Davis was appointed as an Outside Director of the Company so that he could use this knowledge at the Company.
-He has been actively engaged since his appointment. and has made a great contribution, particularly in areas related to management strategy, global affairs, sustainability, human resources, and human resource development.
-Although Mr. Davis has not been involved in the management of companies except by becoming an outside director or outside corporate auditor, for these reasons, the Nomination Committee has nominated him as a Director candidate and believes that he will be able to faithfully carry out his duties as an Outside Director.
+Since his appointment as an Outside Director of the Company in June 2023, he has utilized this knowledge to make significant contributions, particularly in areas related to management strategy, global affairs, sustainability, human resources, and human resource development.
+For these reasons, the Nomination Committee has nominated him as a Director candidate with the expectation that he will continue to make meaningful contributions to the Board of Directors, particularly in the areas described above.
+Furthermore, although Mr. Davis has not been involved in corporate management in the past other than as an outside director or outside corporate auditor, the Nomination Committee believes that he will be able to faithfully carry out his duties as an Outside Director.